 Doing something scary starts with admitting that it is, in fact, scary.
 I don’t believe in putting blinders on and just forcing yourself to do things, but instead being conscious of the fear.

 The biggest game-changer for me back in 2016 was a simple mindset flip.
 Instinctively, we avoid the feeling of fear as a survival mechanism.
 But survival isn’t really at stake when you’re doing creative work and sacrificing your ideas to avoid fear doesn’t make much sense.
-In those case, we need to seek it out instead.
+In those cases, we need to seek it out instead.

 When I made fear itself a goal and started to see the feeling of jitters as a good sign, things started to change for me.